Valåsen Manor

-Valåsen Manor (Valåsens herrgård, [vɑːloːseːn]) is a manor house at Valåsen och Labbsand.
+Valåsen Manor (Valåsens herrgård, [vɑːloːseːn]) is a manor house at Valåsen och Labbsand by Valåsen Ironworks.
 The manor is located in Karlskoga Municipality, Örebro County, Sweden.
 The current-standing manor house was built in the 18th century, but the history of the property is older.
 Valåsen Manor is one of Karlskoga's major historical buildings.

 The manor is associated with several Swedish writers including Selma Lagerlöf, Hjalmar Bergman, Erik Gustaf Geijer and Sven Stolpe.

 Geography

 Valåsen Manor is near the course of the River Valån, east of Lake Möckeln, uphill on a sloping site.
 It is bounded notionally by Kilsbergen and Lake Angsjön, to the east.

 History

 Valåsen Works was acquired in the 1630s by Gerhard Ysing from Arvid Bengtsson.
 Valåsen was passed to Ysing's heir, Johan Ysing.

 In 1779, the manor was acquired by nobleman Bengt von Hofsten.
 There he created an English landscape garden.
 The manor was then passed to his heirs.
 For several generations the property was strongly associated with the Swedish noble family von Hofsten.

 Bengt von Hofsten died in 1826.
 The manor was therefore inherited by his son Erland von Hofsten, he resided in the manor for approximately 13 years.
 The manor was then inherited by his son Bengt Johan von Hofsten in 1839.
 The last member of the von Hofsten family to reside at Valåsen Manor was painter Hugo Olof von Hofsten, who in 1885 emigrated to the United States.

 Swedish reform pedagogue Anna Whitlock was employed as governess by Ironmaster von Hofsten at Valåsen Manor.

 In the 1880s, the owner had gone bankrupt and was therefore forced to auction the property.